rnd195/marp-community-themes/theme/uncover.md

 Uncover is a built-in theme in Marp featuring a stylish black and white color palette with centered elements.

+If you like the `uncover` theme and wish to show support to the author(s), please consider [starring the theme's GitHub repository](https://github.com/marp-team/marp)!

 # Screenshots

 ## `class: invert`